CarloMehegan/DataViz_HTML_UC/README.md

 The cleansing script can be found in `src/uc_parsing.py`.
 This script is able to parse all four types of rental data we are analyzing.

+It is important to note here that we have the raw_data in .gitignore because that data is confidential and only accessible by UC employees.

 ## III. 📈 Creating visualizations with Plotly

 All of the visualizations on the site ([https://carlomehegan.github.io/DataViz_HTML_UC/](https://carlomehegan.github.io/DataViz_HTML_UC/)) are created with Plotly.
 Plotly lets us generate static, HTML visualizations that can be embedded on the site.
 And you can interact with them!